arcadiapage/arcadiapage.github.io/_drafts/7-ways-to-balance-high-sensitivity-with-productivity.md

 I think on some level, all people are sponge-like.
 However, sensitive people absorb more than the majority of the population.
 For me, this often shows up as learning that's hard to explain.

 I can't explain to you how I learned to draw comics.
+I never learned it in my art classes at school.
 Drawing comics requires different skills from illustration drawing.
-It's more than drawing characters--it involves mood, pacing and story expressed visually.
 All I can say is that I learned how to draw comics by reading a lot of comics.

 I learned to write nonfiction books by reading a ton of nonfiction books.
-Lately, I've even been able to create original recipes that taste good because I've been cooking a lot.
+Lately, I've even been able to create original recipes that actually taste good because I've been cooking a lot.

 I don't learn everything this way, but for me, this is the upside to being sensitive.
 Learning through immersion enables me to accomplish more without burnout.

-I often feel like I'm just relaxing and playing around until I start putting out similar creations of my own.
-It wasn't just fun and games after all...
+I often feel like I'm just relaxing and playing around until I start putting out unique creations of my own, fuelled by what I've been unconsciously taking in.

 So these are the ways that I stay productive and healthy as an HSP.
-Do you have unique ways of being productive as an HSP?
+Do you have unique ways of being productive as a highly sensitive person?
 Feel free to share your thoughts with me via email!